rollup/rollup/CONTRIBUTING.md

 Note that this does not run the browser tests and a few CLI tests will fail.

+### How to write tests

+For any new feature or bug fix, sufficient test coverage is crucial.

+Note that Rollup does not really have unit tests, only the external APIs are tested with the full Rollup build.
+While this may seem unusual, the tests are still very stable and fast.
+This provides us with the ability to perform major refactorings of the code base while ensuring full compatibility with the previous versions.

+There are different test categories.
+Most of these tests are directory-based where you have a directory with a `_config.js` file that contains the test description and configuration and several code files.
+See [/test/types.d.ts](./test/types.d.ts) for a full list of available test configuration options for all directory based test types.
+By default, unless specified otherwise, the `main.js` file is the entry point for the test.
+To run the tests in an IDE, configure a ["Mocha" compatible test runner](https://mochajs.org/#editor-plugins) that uses `test/test.js` as the entry point.

+- **[`test/function`](./test/function/samples)**: These tests bundle to CommonJS and then run the entry point provided by `main.js`.
+The `assert` function from `node:assert` is injected as a global variable, so you can make inline assertions in the code.
+You can also use the `exports` configuration key to make assertions on the exported values.
+These are very stable and meaningful tests and should be your first choice for new tests.
+  - For regression testing when Rollup produces invalid code or crashes
+  - For testing plugin interactions.
+To do so, import `node:assert` in your `_config.js` file and make assertions in your plugin hooks as needed.
+  - For testing expected bundling errors, warnings and logs (use the `error`, `generateError`, `warnings` and `logs` configuration keys)
+  - For asserting on the generated bundle object (use the `bundle` configuration key)
+- **[`test/form`](./test/form/samples)**: These tests bundle to all output formats and do not run the code.
+They compare the bundled code against an `_expected` directory that contains the output for all formats.
+If the format is not important, you can specify an `_expected.js` file instead, which will be compared against the output when bundling to ES module format.
+  - For testing tree-shaking
+  - For testing code that does not run on all supported NodeJS platforms
+- **[`test/chunking-form`](./test/chunking-form/samples)**: Similar to the `form` tests, these tests support multiple output files and assets.
+Instead of a single file, there is a directory for each output format.
+- **[`test/cli`](./test/cli/samples)**: These tests run the Rollup CLI with a given configuration.
+They can compare the generated files against provided files and make assertions on stderr output.
+They can also optionally run the generated files.
+- **[`test/watch`](./test/watch)**: Test that watch mode works as expected.
+These tests are actually in the `index.js` file and only use the `samples` directory for input files.
+- **[`test/browser`](./test/browser/samples)**: These tests bundle with the browser build of Rollup.
+They compare the output to an `_expected` directory and allow to make assertions on bundling errors.
+Note that you need to provide all input files via plugins.
+- **[`test/sourcemaps`](./test/sourcemaps/samples)**: Tests to make assertions on the generated sourcemaps.
+- **[`test/incremental`](./test/incremental)**: For testing the caching behaviour of Rollup.
+As these tests need to run Rollup more than once, it was not easily possible to implement them as directory-based tests.
+- **[`test/file-hashes`](./test/file-hashes/samples)**: Relevant for testing that different outputs have different file hashes.
+With the new hashing algorithm, these tests are not as important as they used to be and are kept mostly for historical reasons.
+- **[`test/hooks`](./test/hooks)**: Do not add new tests here.
+These tests were the original tests for the plugin interface.
+For new tests, `function` tests are preferred as they are much easier to maintain.
+- **[`test/misc`](./test/misc)**: General tests that do not fit into the other categories.

 ### Developing with the website

 Running